karlospn/mytechramblings-site-source-code/content/posts/moving-this-blog-to-azure-static-webapps.md

     ]
 }
 ```
-And that's the parameters file:
+And I'm also using a parameters file:

 ```json
 {